Search

 • Adjust the reporting month and account type to filter the Ad Spend table

-The Seller Profit Toolkit Report Suite automatically imports your per-unit COGS data for use in profitability reporting.
-This data is sourced from a file that you prepare and upload.
+Vendor and Seller Profit Toolkit dashboards will automatically integrate your uploaded COGS data for use in profitability reporting.

-1. Go to your Reason Automation client portal (app.reasonautomation.com) and browse to Manage Your Data > Upload Data.
+1. Log in to our client portal and browse to Manage Your Data > Upload Data.
 You should see the following (please reach out to us to request this function be activated if you do not see it):

 image